Home Accidents, Deaths and Injuries: Statistics and Facts

 Fires, Flames and Smoke

 Fires caused by cooking accidents, unattended stoves or electrical faults led to 3,100 home deaths in 2023.
-Candles that tip over and improperly extinguished cigarettes are also common causes of fires at home.
+Candles that tip over and improperly extinguished cigarettes are common causes of fires at home.

 refrigerator icon